slms4redd/slms-documentation/geostore/index.rst

    UNREDD model mapped on GeoStore

-For the NFMS we need 6 specific types of Resources:
+For the NFMS we need the following specific types of Resources:

  **Layer**:
    *Basic information about the GeoServer temporal layers that can accept ingestion of new time coordinates.*